insolento/insolento/README.md

 * 🌱 I'm originally from Ukraine
 * 🤝 I’m looking for intership proposition for Summer 2023
 * 💬 I like to speak about sports, cars and of course programming
-* 📚 I am self-educating IOS-Developming
+* 📚 I am self-educating in IOS-Developing
 * 📫 How to reach me: +1 437 258 4505, maksym.bezverkhnii@gmail.com, or @insolento telegram
 * ❤️ I love sports, used to be professional swimmer, and I love martial arts